nus-cs2113-AY2021S2/ip/docs/README.md

 ## FAQ
 Question 1 - Is the data transferable if i change computer?
 <br/>
-Answer 1 - Yes, simply locate the `tasklist.txt` file in the home directory and copy that file to another computer.
+Answer 1 - Yes, simply locate the `tasklist.txt` file in the home directory and copy that file to the home directory of another computer.

 Question 2 - If the system crashes mid-way will the new tasks that are added be lost?
+<br/>
 Answer 2 - No, The list of tasks will auto-save upon every entry, even when the system crashes midway all data will be saved and retrieve again when the application reboots.
-<br/>

 Question 3 - Can I add and edit from the text file directly?
 <br/>